rescue me

 avery mason

-Avery began her training at Roswell City Dance Center before joining Rhythm Dance Center where she spent fourteen years as a performing company member.
-She holds a Bachelor of Arts in Dance with a concentration in Ballet from Kennesaw State University, where she graduated in 2024.
+Avery began her training at Roswell City Dance Center before joining Rhythm Dance Center where she spent fourteen years as a performing company member and doing commercial dance work in film and television.
+She holds a Bachelor of Arts in Dance with a concentration in Ballet from Kennesaw State University, where presented her own work as her senior capstone, graduating in 2024.

-She is on faculty at Rhythm Dance Center and choreographs for multiple performing company groups across jazz and hip hop styles while continuing to develop her work as a teacher and choreographer in her post-grad career.
+avery is also a performing member of risk dance and on faculty at Rhythm Dance Center where she choreographs for multiple performing company groups across jazz and hip hop styles while continuing to develop her work as a teacher and choreographer in her post-grad career.

 emma morris